-Spending less on dining out is a challenge for a lot of us.
+Spending too much on dining out is an easy trap to fall into for a lot of us.
 We get coffee on the go, grab lunch with friends and leave work too tired to cook dinner at home.
 Over the course of a month, all that eating out can really take a bite out of your budget.

 What Are You Really Buying?

 Your ‘Dining Out’ category is just a microcosm of your budget—its job is to help you organize your dollars to best support your priorities.
 So, when you spend money on dining out, what priorities are you satisfying?
 (This isn’t just about a full belly!)

 To answer this question, turn a critical eye to your motivation.
 The restaurant gets your dollars, but what’s the best part of the trade for you?
 If it’s not the food, then maybe it’s:

 - A treat to get you through your commute or workday afternoon (a break/distraction)